What you need to know

 When someone dies, the hospital, GP surgery or hospice will send the paperwork they would normally give to families, directly to the registry office.

 Registry offices are asking families either to phone or send an online contact form to them; they will then contact the families once they have received all medical paperwork.
+There is no requirement currently to physically attend the registry office.

 If there is no one able to register a death the law now enables a funeral director to do this.

-Here are some links to local registry office pages for you so you can identify the specific actions relevant to you:
+Here are some links to local registry office pages for you so you can identify the specific actions relevant to you: (the registry office you need relates to the physical location of the person at the time they died, eg they may have lived in Worcestershire, but died in a Birminghan hospital – Birmingham would therefore be the appropriate registry office)

 Once you have completed the registration over the telephone, the registry office will then email the green form required for the burial or cremation directly to the funeral director.